-At Mid America Piering, we provide St. Louis homeowners and businesses basement waterproofing services to fix wet basement problems caused from issues with the following:
+At Mid America Piering, we provide Saint Louis homeowners and businesses basement waterproofing services to fix wet basement problems caused from issues with the following:

 Hydrostatic (water) pressure is the most common cause of a wet basement.
 This is the pressure exerted on foundation walls, footings, and basement floors by underground water and is produced by higher water tables, poor soil percolation and/or poor drainage systems adjacent to the structure.

 The greater accumulation of underground water, particularly from rain and melting snow, the greater the pressure exerted on foundation walls and floors.
 A high percentage of foundation cracks and floor cracks are a direct result of hydrostatic pressure.